 Choose a garment

-Also, never attempt to embroider on several layers of cloth, such as plackets or collars.
+Also, never attempt to embroider on areas with several layers of cloth, such as plackets or collars.
 Try them only after a lot of practice on single fabric layers.

 Prepare materials